2023 Solar Incentives Guide for Payson, UT - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit will apply to you, talk to your local Payson solar installation expert.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to reach out to your local Payson solar panel installers with your questions.

 State & Local Solar Incentives

-Not all solar incentives are federal; tax credits, rebates and more are often offered at the local or state level.
-These incentives may be provided by your county or municipality, or by the Utah government.
-Some are ongoing, while others are available for a limited time.
+There are more than just federal solar incentives; tax credits, rebates and more are often offered at the local or state level.
+These incentives might be handled by your county or municipality, or by the Utah government.
+Certain incentives are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Payson